-On the top of the Morro da Urca you can enjoy a wonerful view over Rio de Janeiro, and of course, over the Sugarloaf Mountain (see some photographs below).
+On the top of the Morro da Urca you can enjoy a wonderful view over Rio de Janeiro, and of course, over the Sugarloaf Mountain (see some photographs below).

 Common marmosets at the Sugarloaf Mountain

-As you are on a blog which is about many wild animals, of course, I was in Rio de Janeiro not only to see the wonderful Sugarloaf Mountain.
+As you are visiting a blog about wildlife, of course, I was in Rio de Janeiro not only to see the wonderful Sugarloaf Mountain.

-While I did not expect to see any wild animals while in Vitória – although I did fortunately – I was looking specifically for monkeys around the Sugarloaf Mountain in Rio de Janeiro.
+While I had not expected to see any wild animal in Vitória, I was looking specifically for monkeys around the Sugarloaf Mountain in Rio de Janeiro.

-Because according to my travel guide a group of monkeys live in the forests around the Pista Cláudio Coutinho.
+Because according to my travel guide a group of monkeys lives in the forests around the Pista Cláudio Coutinho.